-- They must be 30 years old and above. - They must be a Singapore citizen/Singapore Permanent Resident/Employment Pass Holder. - There must NOT be a ratio of more than 1 adult:10 students. - They must be willing to comply with school expectations. - They must be willing to take on guardianship of students within. - They must be willing to disclose particulars of all the supervisors/helpers. - They must be willing to visits by the ISC on regular basis. - All adults who live in the homestay premises must NOT have a current/history of criminal or mental illness record. - (From 2017, ALL homestay providers must submit an official document to prove that they do not have criminal records.) - They must be willing to have single gender homestay arrangement (unless siblings and ONLY siblings). - Male homestay providers can ONLY accept male students.
+- They must be 30 years old and above. - They must be a Singapore citizen/Singapore Permanent Resident/Employment Pass Holder. - There must NOT be a ratio of more than 1 adult:10 students. - They must be willing to comply with school expectations. - They must be willing to take on guardianship of students within. - They must be willing to disclose particulars of all the supervisors/helpers. - They must be willing to visits by the ISC on regular basis. - All adults who live in the homestay premises must NOT have a current/history of criminal or mental illness record. - (From 2017, ALL homestay providers must submit an official document to prove that they do not have criminal - They must be willing to have single gender homestay arrangement (unless siblings and ONLY siblings). - Male homestay providers can ONLY accept male students.

-Homestay providers must NOT solicit students on their own.
+- Homestay providers must NOT solicit students on their own.
 Requests to stay at the homestay must be made through the guardians and/or the parents.
-The ISC must be informed of all changes.
+The ISC must be informed of all changes. - Determination of suitability will include consideration of other individuals staving at the property (such as both adult and young children/dependents and other short and long term guests), with a particular focus on gender and stability in the home. - Consideration will also be applied to the history of the home and any experience as a homestay provider.